Jennifer Garner Not Dating Mystery Man, Garner Has Not Filed For Divorce

 Gossip Cop has discovered the full truth from a reliable source close to Jennifer Garner who states that these claims are absolutely untrue.
 Garner is not seeing a mystery man and has no intention of dating in the near future.

-Additionally the legitimate insider relays that Ben has not moved out of the pair’s Pacific Palisades home and that Jen has not yet filed for divorce.
+Additionally, the legitimate insider relays that Ben has not moved out of the pair’s Pacific Palisades home and that Jen has not yet filed for divorce.

 Jennifer Garner Spotted With Mystery Man: Hooking Up with New Guy – Bye Bye Ben Affleck https://t.co/sb9Kz8LKHE pic.twitter.com/tBDbwbroEd